olovm/saros-eclipse/readme.md

  1. You need to use the advanced mode

- 1. Browse for setup files for eclipse, /home/yourUserName/workspace/saros-eclipse/oomph/EclipseForSaros.setup (use the plussign to add)
+ 1. Browse for setup files for eclipse, /home/yourUserName/workspace/saros-eclipse/oomph/EclipseForSaros.setup (use the plussign to add) (use 2022-06)
  2. Java 17+ VM, set it to: /usr/lib/jvm/**java-17-openjdk**

  next step